-The standard rate of corporation tax applied to reported profit is 19% (2019: 19%) following the substantive enactment of the Finance Act 2017.
-The UK government latest legislation sets the headline rate of UK corporation tax at 19% for the foreseeable future.
+The standard rate of corporation tax applied to reported profit is 19% (2020: 19%) following the substantive enactment of the Finance Act 2017.
+The UK government latest legislation sets the headline rate of UK corporation tax at 19%.
+The net deferred tax liability has been calculated on the basis of a rate of 19%.